Eurydia/notes-on-clean-programming-language/content/Cleanpedia/Functions/Guarded Bodies.md

 signum 0  // ?
 ```

-The function is defined with two function implementations, so need to  [[Functions/Function Implementation#Selecting a Function Implementation To Be Evaluated|determine which one is selected]].
+The function is defined with two function implementations, so need to  [[Functions/Control Form of Function Implementation#Selecting a Function Implementation To Be Evaluated|determine which one is selected]].

 The first function implementation is tried.
 The parameter matches the argument.